European shares weighed down by carmakers

 * Automobile shares among top decliners

 * Peugeot down after raid by investigators (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
-Adds details, updates prices)
+Updates prices)

 By Atul Prakash

-LONDON, April 22 (Reuters) - European shares inched lower on Friday as automaker Daimler reported disappointing results and said it would investigate its U.S. emissions certification process.
+LONDON, April 22 (Reuters) - European shares fell slightly on Friday as automaker Daimler reported disappointing results and said it would investigate its U.S. emissions certification process.

 Poor sales also hit luxury group Kering, owner of the Gucci brand.